 Fast forward to 2020.
 I've just turned 70, and after contemplating the how and why, decided the time was right to welcome an old friend back to the musical stage.
-So let me present, once again, the Prophet-5.
-Or as we call it around here, the Prophet-5 Rev4.
+So let me present, once again, the Prophet-5 - and the Prophet-10.
+Or as we call them around here, the Prophet-5 and Prophet-10 Rev4.